 The number of days on the TMB is closely related to the question: where to stay?
 Staying in huts, or hotels in the little towns, means carrying less weight and less time needed to set up camp.
 Camping might give a more flexible approach to the entire trek, but you will need some wiggle room to change plans.

 Planning your own TMB: be aware of the yearly Ultra TMB Marathon that is held at the end of august (in 2019: august 25).
 You definitely don’t want to be hiking the TMB with thousands of runners around.

 The Tour du Mont Blanc is, like all alpine treks, designed as a hut-tour.
 A hut, or refuge/rifugio, offers a bed, water and food.
-Lodging is often very simple, with sometimes only cold water.
+Lodging is often very simple, with sometimes no showers or only cold water available.
 With rising popularity of the TMB though, huts can get crowded, and they are quite expensive.
 Combined with meals, the costs can be as high as a € 100 per night.
 The greatest advantage of the huts is, of course, that you won’t have to carry a heavy pack.
 Just a sleeping bag liner, rain gear and some fresh clothes will do.
-A great disadvantage to me, apart from the high costs, is the necessity of making reservations days or even months before.
+A great disadvantage to me, apart from the high costs, is the necessity of making reservations weeks or even months before.
 This eliminates all spontaneity of a thru hike and the possibilities of changing your route at the last moment because of bad weather, or when you want to hike a specific side trail that comes along.